Random Climbing Stories

 (to ensure attendance by the ever-hungry grad students).

-At one of these post-seminar meetings one of my fellow grad students
+At one of these post-seminar meetings a fellow grad student

 (who was an avid Lacrosse player)